How To Prepare a Request for Proposal (RFP): A Step-by-Step Guide

 2. Gather Internal Requirements

-- Desired timelines
+• Desired deliverables and timelines

 3. Write a Clear, Concise Introduction